-Well, making online payments through the web or mobile apps is a common practice today.
+Making online payments through the web or mobile apps is a common practice today.
 As a result, millions of apps have the payment processing feature embedded in them.
-Various payment gateways are used for this purpose, like PayPal, Braintree, Stripe, Expo, RazorPay, AWS Amplify, etc. to name a few.
+Various payment gateways like PayPal, Braintree, Stripe, Expo, RazorPay, AWS Amplify, etc. are used for this purpose.
 Out of these, Stripe is one of the most widely used and fastest-growing gateways.
-It is also being extensively used in a diverse range of React Native apps and is a preferred choice of several React Native app development services worldwide.
+Stripe Payment Services is also being extensively used in a diverse range of React Native apps and is a preferred choice of several React Native Service providers around the world.

-So let us have a glimpse at what is Stripe, its working mechanism, and the step-by-step method to integrate it in the React Native applications.
+This post provides insights on what Stripe is, its working mechanism, and the step-by-step methodology to integrate it into the React Native applications.

-As discussed earlier, Stripe is a popular payment gateway or a payment processing platform founded in 2010.
-It is used by individuals or businesses- small or large, for accepting payments via credit and debit cards, recurring payments used for subscriptions, sending payouts, and also process automated clearing house (ACH) transactions.
+Stripe is a popular payment gateway or a payment processing platform founded in 2010.
+It is used by individuals or businesses whether small or large, for accepting payments via credit and debit cards, recurring payments used for subscriptions, sending payouts, and also processing automated clearing house (ACH) transactions.
 It also serves as a third-party payment processor and supports various payment methods such as Google Pay, Apple Pay, Masterpass by Mastercard, Wechat Pay, Microsoft Pay, etc.

-Stripe is quite easy to integrate due to the availability of easy-to-use APIs.
-Also, it provides prevention from frauds, banking, and technical infrastructure, etc. that is needed for on-line payment systems operation.
+Stripe can be effortlessly integrated due to the availability of easy-to-use APIs.
+Also, it provides the facility of banking, prevention from frauds, technical infrastructure, etc. that is needed for operating the on line payment systems.
 A large number of eCommerce solutions are using Stripe.
-Currently Stripe powers the payment processing for some of the well-known brands including Lyft, Pinterest, Blue Apron, Under Armour, etc.
+Currently, Stripe powers the payment processing for some of the well-known global brands including Lyft, Pinterest, Blue Apron, Under Armour, etc.

 - In case of valid details, a token is sent by the Stripe server to the app.

-- After this token is received on the app, payment information along with token information has to be sent to your backend server.
-Your backend server will communicate with the server of Stripe along with the token and payment details.
+- After the app receives this token, the payment information along with token information has to be sent to the app’s backend server.
+The backend server will communicate with the server of Stripe along with the token and payment details.

 - After successful completion of payment, Stripe sends the transaction response to the backend server.

-- Then the backend server sends the payment success response to the app.
+- Thereafter, the backend server sends the payment success response to the app.

 - Integrating the Stripe SDK for Android or iOS